Saturday, April 2, 2011

 2001: Mariah Carey signed the most lucrative recording deal in music history, signing with Virgin Records for $80 million, only to be paid off later not to do any more albums for them.

-2003: Edwin Starr, who gave us the timeless classic "War" died at his British home at the age of 61.
+2003: Edwin Starr, who gave us the timeless classic "War", died from a heart attack at his home in Bramcote, England at the age of 61.

 Born This Day: